jack-willturner/gymnastics/README.md

    - [x] NDS
    - [ ] NAS-Bench-NLP
 2. Next stage will be to add the database connections for each
-3. Some additional tooling like the grapher
+3. Some additional tooling like the grapher, an experiment manager for benchmarks
 4. Add in other proxies/predictors
 5. Training pipeline
+6. Test out more exotic NAS spaces
-6. Add in standardised NAS implementations
+7. Add in standardised NAS implementations

 ## Additional supported operations